-If you want to get more details how to do that, read this article by Gerry Dimova, where she covers a couple of real case studies how to create a viral landing page for a startup.
+If you want to get more details on how to do that, read this article by Gerry Dimova, where she covers a couple of real case studies on how to create a viral landing page for a startup.

 According to Jesse Mawhinney, content with relevant images gets 94% more views than content without related images.
-Also, infographics are liked and shared on social media three times more than other any other type of content.
+Also, infographics are liked and shared on social media three times more than any other type of content.
 So why don’t you consider to find a freelancer on Fiverr who will create a professional infographic for 50$ or less?

-- Select an important topic which relevant to your target audience.
+- Select an important topic relevant to your target audience.

 - Find the right data and analyze it.
 Your goal is to find an answer or insight which might be useful and exciting.

 - Create a story based on findings.
 Don’t just spit all the facts you’ve found.
 Try to bind them in a storyline, i.e. at least showing the problem and possible solutions.

 - The design is the task for the designer which you can find on any freelancing websites, and it’s not necessary to pay an enormous amount of money.

 - Polish the design and the story.
 It should be smooth, nice, and catchy.

 - Distribute via your marketing communication channels (i.e. social networks, landing page, email campaigns).
 But don’t forget about appropriate directories and blogs where you can upload your infographics (InfographicJournal.com, InfographicsShowcase.com, infographicsArchive.com).

-Once you have your infographics ready, check this article by Neil Patel were he gives more advice how to boost your viral growth through sharing your infographics.
+Once you have your infographics ready, check this article by Neil Patel where he gives more advice on how to boost your viral growth through sharing your infographics.